Key takeaways

 The front-loading half is built around six elements that should appear in any prompt of consequence:

-- Inputs.
-The source material the AI should work from: your content, your style guide, your accuracy bounds, examples of what you want and what you don’t.
+- Inputs: The source material the AI should work from: your content, your style guide, your accuracy bounds, examples of what you want and what you don’t.

-- Task.
-The specific deliverable you want the AI to produce: a draft, a rewrite, a scenario, a question bank, an alternative version of an existing piece.
+- Task: The specific deliverable you want the AI to produce: a draft, a rewrite, a scenario, a question bank, an alternative version of an existing piece.

-- Structure.
-The format the output should take: sections, slides, a script, branching paths, a checklist.
+- Structure: The format the output should take: sections, slides, a script, branching paths, a checklist.

-- Constraints.
-What the output must include or avoid: length, complexity, banned terms, factual bounds, tone limits.
+- Constraints: What the output must include or avoid: length, complexity, banned terms, factual bounds, tone limits.

-- Tone.
-The voice the output should adopt: formal, conversational, peer-to-peer, technical-but-readable, audience-specific.
+- Tone: The voice the output should adopt: formal, conversational, peer-to-peer, technical-but-readable, audience-specific.

-- Objective.
-What the output is supposed to accomplish for the learner: recall, application, decision-making, behavior change.
+- Objective: What the output is supposed to accomplish for the learner: recall, application, decision-making, behavior change.

 A prompt missing any of these almost always produces output that has to be rewritten.
 Front-loading them turns minutes of revision into seconds of validation.
-The more you tell the AI about your design before it generates, the closer the output lands to something you can actually use.
+The more you tell the AI about your design before it generates, the closer the output lands to something you can use.

 A useful review checks the output against five things:

-- Objective alignment.
-Does the output actually teach what the objective said it should?
+- Objective alignment: Does the output actually teach what the objective said it should?
 An AI can write a beautiful scenario about customer service that doesn’t develop any of the specific decision-making skills the training is supposed to build.
 Generation pleases the eye; alignment requires re-reading the objective and asking whether the output gets there.

-- SME risk.
-Are there factual or technical claims in the output that need expert verification before this gets in front of a learner?
+- SME risk: Are there factual or technical claims in the output that need expert verification before this gets in front of a learner?
 AI is plausible.
 Plausible isn’t true.
-Anywhere the output asserts how a piece of equipment works, what a regulation requires, or how a process actually runs, an SME has to confirm or correct.
+Anywhere the output asserts how a piece of equipment works, what a regulation requires, or how a process runs, an SME has to confirm or correct.

-- Tone match.
-Does the output match your organization’s voice and the audience’s reading level?
+- Tone match: Does the output match your organization’s voice and the audience’s reading level?
 AI defaults to a generic professional register that often clashes with how your real audience talks and reads.
 The mismatch is subtle and erodes trust over time if it isn’t fixed.

-- Feasibility.
-Can what the output describes actually be built, delivered, or executed in your real environment?
+- Feasibility: Can what the output describes actually be built, delivered, or executed in your real environment?
 AI doesn’t know what your authoring tool supports, what your LMS allows, or what timelines your team can hit.

-- Accessibility.
-Does the output meet your accessibility standards?
+- Accessibility: Does the output meet your accessibility standards?
 AI often produces content that reads well visually but breaks down for screen readers, color-blind learners, or non-native speakers.
 Accessibility review is its own discipline and can’t be skipped at the end.

 A draft that clears these five checkpoints is closer to usable than one that doesn’t, regardless of how good the prompt was.